Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 Practical Work: When It Works and When It Doesn't

-Purpose clarity: Pupils must know why they're doing the practical.
+Purpose clarity: Learners must know why they're doing the practical.
 "We're testing whether sugar dissolves faster in hot or cold water" is clearer than "Do this experiment."
-Pupils with clear purpose engage more deeply.
+Learners with clear purpose engage more deeply.

 - A diagram showing apparatus setup